kannibalox/pyrosimple/docs/migrate.md

 ## `rtmv`

-* This command has been temporarily removed.
+* This command has been removed.
 See [this discussion](https://github.com/kannibalox/pyrosimple/discussions/35) for more information, and a way to run the legacy conversion of the command.
+Use `rtcontrol` with the `--symlink` flag instead.